jihyukma123/TIL/README.md

 > You try to understand things - how it works, and try really really hard to understand how to make things work.
 These are the key traits of a software engineer

 > Always ask the question.
 WHY?
-W.H.Y.

 ## Action plans